 - Max height – 2.95 in (7.49 cm)

-For best results, make sure to leave at least 0.5 in (1.27 cm) between the edge of your design and the mug handle.
+For best results, leave at least 0.5 in (1.27 cm) between the edge of your design and the mug handle.

-If you want a different edge for your design here are some the options when you search for “Mug Design set up”.
+If you want a different edge for your design, search for “Mug Design Set Up.”
 You can choose whatever look you are going for.
-There are some really fun edges available!
+There are some really fun edges available.

-Pick the one you would like for your mug and click customize to start designing.
-Let’s look at the layers of this template and what each of those are used for.
+Pick the one you would like for your mug, then click “Customize” to start designing.
+Let's look at the layers of this template and what each of those is used for.

 - Teal layer – this is the area where your design should be.
 You should add any elements you want to this area and use the red layer to help you locate those.

-- White layer – this cut layer will cut the TRANSFER SHEET of your Infusible Ink sheet so that you are left with a perfectly sized sheet to wrap around your mug.
+- White layer – this cut layer will cut the TRANSFER SHEET from your Infusible Ink sheet, leaving you with a perfectly sized sheet to wrap around your mug.

 To make a design, add whatever you would like to cut from the Infusible Ink to your canvas.
 You can choose a Cricut image or upload a file.
-Then duplicate those for both sides of your mug or put different designs on the sides.
-Use the template to locate your design and I also like to use the align function to make sure everything is lined up.
+Then duplicate it for both sides of your mug, or put different designs on each side.
+Use the template to locate your design.
+I also recommend using the align function to make sure everything is lined up.

 You can hide the red layer by clicking the eye in your layers panel.
-Pick all of the remaining pieces and click attach.
-You should have something that looks like the image below once you click make it.
-If you don’t, try attaching again to fix the issue.
+Pick up all remaining pieces, then click “Attach.”
+You should see something like the image below once you click “Make.”
+If you don't, try attaching again to fix the issue.

 NOTE: Infusible Ink can be challenging to weed with smaller cuts.
-Consider using the contour feature to remove small pieces that you don’t really need in your design.
-I did that with the letter inside cutouts in the example project.
-You will have to detach to contour then attach again before cutting.
+Consider using the Contour feature to remove small pieces that you don't really need in your design.
+I did that with the letter inside the cutouts in the example project.
+You will need to select Detach to use the contour feature, then attach your design again before cutting.

-Now you just need to mirror your cut and choose Infusible Ink Transfer Sheet to cut your design.
+Now you just need to mirror your cut and choose the Infusible Ink Transfer Sheet material option to cut your design.
 Keep reading for more tips on cutting the sheets.
-Want this coffee please design?
-It’s design #M1D75A89E in Cricut Design Space.
+Do you want this Coffee Please design?
+It's design #M1D75A89E in Cricut Design Space.

 Single Color Mugs

-Place the sheet down ink side up on the mat and be sure to mirror your cut in Design Space before cutting.
-You will also want to make sure the material is on the mat well.
-I often use my brayer to get it stuck down to the mat.
+Place the sheet down, ink side up, on the mat, and be sure to mirror your cut in Design Space before cutting.
+You will also want to make sure the material is pressed well onto the mat.
+I often use my brayer to get it to adhere to the mat.

 Once your Cricut is done cutting your design, it is time to weed.
-You want to bend and crack the Infusible Ink to get it to weed as easily as possible.
-There is a bit of a learning curve but I actually love to weed Infusible Ink!
+Bend and crack the Infusible Ink to get it to weed as easily as possible.
+There is a bit of a learning curve, but I actually love to weed Infusible Ink!
 Just be patient, take your time, and remove all of the excess pieces.
-Note that it is recommended that you use just tweezers to weed Infusible Ink and avoid traditional weeding tools.
+It is recommended that you use only tweezers to weed Infusible Ink, avoiding traditional weeding tools.

-You will also want to note the color difference of the sheet versus the box.
-It will look like the box after it is pressed.
+You will also notice a color difference between the sheet and the box.
+It will look more vibrant, like the colors on the box, after it is pressed.
 Once your entire design is weeded, it is time to add the sheet to the mug.

-Be sure to lint roll the entire mug WELL before starting to add your design.
+Be sure to lint-roll the entire mug WELL before adding your design.
 Any debris will mess up your mug!
-Then wrap the sheet around the mug as tight as possible.
-Make sure the sheet is all the way down to the bottom of your mug.
+Wrap the sheet around the mug as tightly as possible.
+Make sure the sheet is positioned all the way down to the bottom of your mug.

-The sheet itself is sticky but you will want to use more heat resistant tape to keep the design in place.
-You do not want it to move and you want it tight!
-Use tape where the design meets under the handle as well as all the way around the bottom and a few pieces on top.
+The sheet itself is sticky, but you will want to use more heat-resistant tape to keep the design in place.
+You want it to stay tight against the mug without moving.
+Use tape where the design meets under the handle, along the bottom, and add a few pieces along the top.

 Then add your mug to the preheated Mug Press with the top facing up.
-Just close the lever to get the mug press to start working.
-Be sure that your handle ends up in the center of the opening and that the full design is covered by the heat plate.
+Just close the lever to start the mug press.
+Be sure your handle is centered in the opening and that the heat plate covers the entire design.

-The LED lights on the progress bar will start to light up and the press will beep when it is done.
-This time averages 6 minutes but it does take into account things like the temperature of your room when pressing so it does vary.
+The LED lights on the progress bar will start to light up, and the press will beep when it is done.
+The average time is 6 minutes, but it accounts for factors like the temperature of your room when pressing, so it can vary.

-Once the press beeps, remove your mug and transfer to a heat-resistant surface to rest for 15 – 30 minutes as the mug will need to cool before you can touch it.
-The handle of the mug will stay cool for you to remove it from the press.
+Once the press beeps, remove your mug and transfer it to a heat-resistant surface to cool for 15 – 30 minutes before you touch it.
+The mug handle will stay cool, so you can remove it from the press.

 Once cool, you can remove the transfer sheet to reveal your gorgeous design!

 Want to add a second color?
 That is easy!
-Make your design in the same way but this time add another color or even two.
+Make your design in the same way, but this time add another color or even two.
 Cut them both in the same manner as above.
-Once weeded, remove the pieces from the second color and put them on the transfer sheet for the first color.
+Once weeded, remove the pieces from the second color and put them in the cut holes on the transfer sheet for the first color.

-What if you don’t want to make a design all the way around your mug?
+What if you don't want to create a design all the way around your mug?
 No problem!
-You can just add a design to the front or back or both to those Infusible Ink mugs instead.
+You can simply add a design to the front, the back, or both sides of those Infusible Ink mugs instead.

-You can still use the template as a guide for sizing your design if you would like.
-This is not required but can be helpful.
-Then just delete away the entire template before cutting so you don’t waste any Infusible Ink.
-I like to make my designs 2 1/2 to 3 inches tall as those seem to work best but you can do whatever works for you.
+You can use the template as a guide for sizing your design, but it's not required.
+If you do choose to use it, be sure to delete the entire template before cutting to avoid wasting any Infusible Ink.
+I typically make my designs between 2 1/2 and 3 inches tall, as that size tends to work best.
+However, feel free to choose whatever size works for you.

 Single Color Designs

-Then you can use that tape on the side of the mug to put your transfer sheet into the right location.
+Then you can use that tape on the side of the mug to place your transfer sheet in the right spot.
 BE SURE TO LINT ROLL YOUR SURFACE FIRST!
 Always remember that!
-Then place the design in the right location.
-Press it down well with your fingers and add additional tape to hold it into place.
-Be sure to get it tight against your mug.
+Place the design in the right location, press it down firmly with your fingers, and add additional tape to hold it in place.
+Be sure to get it taped tightly against your mug.

-Repeat on the second side if you would like.
-I also like to measure the location from the bottom on both sides to make sure I get them about in the same place.
-When you do the second side, you can use the tape you put on the top to secure it into place so you don’t waste the tape.
+If you'd like, repeat the process on the second side.
+I also recommend measuring the distance from the bottom on both sides to ensure they are positioned similarly.
+When applying the second side, you can use the tape you placed on the top to secure it in place, avoiding wasted tape.

 Press these designs using the same method as mentioned above.
 Once pressed, peel back and reveal your gorgeous design!